Gumball2415/palgen-persune/README.md

   -gai GAIN, --gain GAIN
-                        gain adjustment to signal before decoding, in IRE units, default = 0.0 --pal-comb-filter     use 1D comb filter decoding on 2C07 phase alternation instead of single-phase decoding -axs {None,CXA2025AS_JP,CXA2025AS_US}, --axis-shift {None,CXA2025AS_JP,CXA2025AS_US}
+                        gain adjustment to signal before decoding, in IRE units, default = 0.0
+  -gam GAMMA, --gamma GAMMA
+                        if defined, will apply a simple OETF gamma transfer function instead, where the EOTF function is assumed to be gamma 2.2.
+  --pal-comb-filter     use 1D comb filter decoding on 2C07 phase alternation
+                        instead of single-phase decoding -axs {None,CXA2025AS_JP,CXA2025AS_US}, --axis-shift {None,CXA2025AS_JP,CXA2025AS_US}